-a.
-Open the file with an XML or text editor.
+- 1. Open the file with an XML or text editor. - 2.

-Configure the Number of Extended and Searchable Attributes Allowed b.
 Scroll down to the section that appears similar to the following:

-c.
-Enter as many additional attributes as needed, up to a maximum of twenty.
+3. Enter as many additional attributes as needed, up to a maximum of twenty.

-Each line roperty name="extended2" type="string" length="450"/> represents one extended or searchable attribute.
+Each line cproperty name="extended2" type="string" length="450"/> represents one extended or searchable attribute.
 As you add additional attribute lines, number them sequentially.
-For example:

-d.
-Optional: Specify attributes that should be indexed.
+4. Optional: Specify attributes that should be indexed.

-For example in the identity file, add $index="spt_identity_extendedN_ci"$ to each attribute line that should be indexed.
-Where N matches the number of the attribute.
+For example, in the identity file, add index="spt identity extended v ci" to each attribute line that should be indexed, where N matches the number of the attribute.